Fastest time to swim the Oceans Seven (cumulative)

 - When

-The fastest cumulative swim time to complete the Oceans Seven is 63 hours 2 minutes 9 seconds achieved by Andrew Donaldson (UK) between 7 August 2022 (English Channel) and 27 July 2023 (Tsugaru Strait).
+The fastest cumulative swim time to complete the Oceans Seven is 49 hours 37 minutes 45 seconds achieved by Andreas Waschburger (Germany) between 8 September 2023 (English Channel) and 4 September 2025 (North Channel).

-The Oceans Seven, the open water swimming community's equivalent of mountaineering's Seven Summits, was first proposed in 2008 by Steven Munatones, founder of the World Open Water Swimming Association (WOWSA), and consists of the following challenging waterways around the world: the North Channel between Northern Ireland and Scotland, UK; the Cook Strait between the North and South Islands of New Zealand; the Molokai/Kaiwi Channel between Oahu and Molokai Islands in Hawaii, USA; the English Channel between England and France; the Catalina Channel between Catalina Island and the southern California mainland; the Tsugaru Channel between the islands of Honshu and Hokkaido in Japan; and the Strait of Gibraltar between Europe and Africa.
+The Oceans Seven, the open-water swimming community's equivalent of mountaineering's Seven Summits, was first proposed in 2008 by the World Open Water Swimming Association.
+It consists of the following challenging waterways around the world: the North Channel between Northern Ireland and Scotland, UK; the Cook Strait between the North and South Islands of New Zealand; the Molokai/Kaiwi Channel between Oahu and Molokai Islands in Hawaii, USA; the English Channel between England and France; the Catalina Channel between Catalina Island and the southern California mainland; the Tsugaru Channel between the islands of Honshu and Hokkaido in Japan; and the Strait of Gibraltar between Europe and Africa.

-This bettered the previous record of 64 hours 35 minutes 49 seconds achieved by Hungary's Atilla Mányoki between 20 August 2013 and 26 August 2019.
+This bettered the previous record of 63 hours 2 minutes 9 seconds achieved by Andrew Donaldson (UK) between 7 August 2022 and 27 July 2023.